becsully/drugPrices/README.md

 Prescription drugs are getting more expensive.
 And it's happening much, much faster than inflation.

-This script looks at the average prices that pharmacies are paying to acquire the drugs we buy, and shows how those prices have changed from 2013 to today.
-(The data comes from the Centers for Medicare and Medicaid Services, which survey hundreds of pharmacies each week about how much they are paying for drugs.)
+This script looks at the prices that pharmacies pay to acquire the drugs that we buy -- and it shows how those prices have changed, week by week, from 2013 to today.
+(The data comes from the Centers for Medicare and Medicaid Services, which survey hundreds of pharmacies every week about how much they pay for drugs.)

-Right now, the script requires Python 2.7 and two common modules that are not included in a basic Python install: *numpy* and *matplotlib*.
-Installing via Anaconda will include them.
+This repo contains a pair of similar scripts whichallow you to search by a drug's name, or to find all drugs whose prices and price changes (by percent) fall within your given parameters.

-(I plan to add a basic version of the search, which will run on any computer with Python 2.3+.)
+Download the repo and run **drugPrices-light.py** to receive text results only.
+The light version needs only Python 2.7 to run.

-Download the repo and run drugPrices.py to search by a drug's name, or to find all drugs whose prices and price changes (by percent) fall within your given parameters.
+To graph your results, run **drugPrices-graphy.py**.
+You'll need *numpy* and *matplotlib*.
+The graphs aren't pretty yet, but they're a useful visual tool to help spot patterns and important dates.

 Sample output: